Philips Lifeline GoSafe 2 Review

 What you’re paying for is a high-quality waterproof device and decades of experience, which account for one of the best emergency response centers in the business.
 Moreover, the system comes with automatic fall detection and a unique combination of five location tracking technologies.

-We’ve also outlined the negatives in our review, such as their fees, and the lack of some additional features.
+We’ve also outlined the negatives in our review, such as the company’s fees and the lack of some additional features.
 Nevertheless, we were impressed with this system overall.

 Design and Build